 We direct our energy and efforts to make the greatest impact for people living in poverty.
-Together with our partners, our champions, and our volunteers, we ask Canadian federal government decision makers – parliamentarians who are Members of Parliament (MPs), Ministers, and Senators – to improve policies and make monetary investments to end extreme poverty so that people get access to health, education, and economic opportunity.
+Together with our partners, our champions, and our volunteers, we ask Canadian federal government decision makers – parliamentarians who are Members of Parliament (MPs), Ministers, and Senators – to improve policies and make monetary investments to end extreme poverty so that people get access to what they need to survive and thrive.

 Politicians and government decision makers are busy and might not have the time to learn all the details of the issues affecting people living in poverty.
 You can help by sharing your knowledge with them.

 Sending a personalized handwritten letter by mail is one of the most influential tactics to get a government decision maker’s attention – but nothing tops the effectiveness of an in-person meeting.

 From local papers in small communities to large national newspapers, you can give your published piece extra mileage by sharing it on social media and tagging key decision makers.

 We work across borders to set bold targets for increases in global investment to advance health, education and economic opportunities for people living in poverty.

 We work to amplify the voices of people with lived experiences including survivors of diseases - those who grew up in poverty who are powerful advocates in their own rights.